datasciencebar/datasciencebar.github.io/_posts/2016-08-23-home-depot-produce-relevance-review.md

 image:
   feature:
 icon: "homedepot.png"
-date: 2016-08-01
+date: 2016-08-23
 ---

 One of the most improtant features of e-commerce platforms is product search, which displays a list of products in a response to a user search query.
 The products are typically represented as a collection of properties (e.g. brand, type, size, color, etc.).
 A typical approach to e-commerce search is to use an out-of-the-box search engine (e.g. [Apache Solr](http://lucene.apache.org/solr/){:target="_blank"} or [Elastic Search](https://www.elastic.co/){:target="_blank"}) to retrieve a set of candidate products by matching user queries against properties text, and then apply a post-processing model to rerank the products.
-The Home Depot Product Search Relevance Kaggle competition challenged participants to build such a model, which can predict the relevance of products returned in a response to a user query.
+The Home Depot Product Search Relevance Kaggle competition challenged participants to build such a model to predict the relevance of products returned in a response to a user query.

 ## Data